 The quote on my calendar for January, however, reminds me that a resolution may not be about such practical aspects of life.
 The quote for January reads “Joy comes not through possession or ownership but through a wise and loving heart” (Buddha).
 Maybe your resolutions are related to showing more kindness to others or yourself, or doing things that bring you joy.

-In relation to the books I plan to write, one is about building more resilient families, and the other is about the activities we do in life and the challenges and joy they bring to us.
+In relation to the books I plan to write, I have a couple of ideas to explore.
 As a doctor I am focused on mental health, but as a writer, I am writing about life.
 I have learnt a lot about life so far, with still lots to learn, and so writing is one way of exploring life further!

 It is great to have goals, and it is even better to achieve them.
 Firstly, always think about what you care about or what is important to you in life before setting goals.
 Consider the different areas in life, such as your health, work, education or relationships (with partner, children, friends…), for example.
 Goals based on your values are more meaningful to you, and you are more likely to work towards them.
 An example would be ‘health.’
 If being and feeling healthy is important to you, then maybe some goals focused around your nutrition and fitness would fit for you.
 If relationships are important, then focusing on the relationship with your partner or friends might be as, or more, important.

 Always write down your ideas on paper – what would you like to happen, and how would life be different if it did?
 Determine your goals and put them in your diary or up on the fridge to act as a reminder.
 Or you might like to create a ‘vision board’ for 2014 with pictures of what you want to come into your life or what you want to achieve this year on it.
 It is great to look back at the end of the year, and see all that you have done.

 You will often hear about setting SMART goals.
 The acronym stands for: